Jake Shields: Professional Fighters League

 Shields made his PFL debut at PFL Everett on July 29, 2017, against Danny Davis Jr. He won the bout via unanimous decision.

 On July 5, 2018, Shields made his PFL season debut at PFL 3.
 Despite being a heavy favorite, he lost to Ray Cooper III via technical knockout in the second round.

 On August 16, 2018, Shields defeated Herman Terrado at PFL 6 via unanimous decision advancing to the playoffs.

 On October 20, 2018, Shields faced Ray Cooper III in a rematch at PFL 10.
 He lost the fight via technical knockout in the first round.

 Grappling events

 On November 22, 2014, Shields fought Roberto Satoshi in a grappling match in Metamoris V. The fight ended in a draw.

 On April 2, 2016, Shields then fought AJ Agazarm at Polaris 3.
 The match was controversial as it was plagued with eye gouges and strikes coming from both fighters.
 At one point in the match Shields slapped Agazarm while both men were standing.
 The fight ended in a draw.

+On January 19, 2019, Shields fought Ron Keslar for the Fight 2 Win Middleweight Championship.
+Shields won the match via decision.

 Shields defeated Diego Sanchez in a grappling match at High Rollerz 4 on February 5, 2020.